AI Satellite Imagery Analysis

 AI that reasons over events and imagery

 Delta Agent is an AI intelligence analyst.
-It understands a plain-language question, localizes it against live world events, recommends which sensor (SAR or optical) and area to image, reads the imagery, and returns a sourced, geolocated brief — the interpretation, not just pixels.
+It understands a plain-language question, localizes it against live world events, recommends which sensor (SAR or optical) and area to image, can preview a recent clear optical scene over the area, and returns a sourced, geolocated brief — the interpretation, not just pixels.

 AI that runs on the pixels

-On the Map, model-driven tools work directly on the imagery: change detection between two dates, SAR vessel detection, and time-series area monitoring with ±2σ anomaly detection that flags when a place deviates from its own baseline.
+On the Map, model-driven tools work directly on the imagery: change detection between two dates and SAR vessel detection.
+Delta Monitor then measures a chosen area on every new pass and flags readings that depart from that area’s own recent history using a robust MAD modified z-score.
 These quantify what changed.

 How Delta Agent analyzes imagery